-- The credits must have been earned as graduate credit. - The credits must have been awarded within the time limit for the degree or certificate. - You must have earned a grade of B (3.0) or higher in the courses considered for transfer.
-(However, these grades are not included in the calculation of your grade point average.) - The department advisor and the program chair must have determined that the transfer courses are relevant to your program of study. - The credits must have been earned at an approved institution and be equivalent to graduate-level coursework or recommended for graduate-level credit by the American Council on Education (ACE) or other nationally recognized bodies or as part of an approved articulation agreement.
+- The credits must have been earned as graduate credit - The credits must have been awarded within the time limit for the degree or certificate - You must have earned a grade of B (3.0) or higher in the courses considered for transfer.
+(However, these grades are not included in the calculation of your grade point - The department advisor and the program chair must have determined that the transfer courses are relevant to your program of study - The credits must have been earned a UMGC-approved college or university institution and be equivalent to graduate-level coursework or recommended for graduate-level credit by the American Council on Education (ACE) or other nationally recognized bodies or as part of an approved articulation agreement

-For Programs that Require CBR 600, DCL 600M, DCL 600T, or PRO 600
+For Programs that Require CBR 600, DCL 600M or DCL 600T

-Up to 6 credits of graduate coursework may be considered for transfer as replacement for CBR 600, DCL 600T, or PRO 600, if earned at an approved institution.
+Up to 6 credits of graduate coursework may be considered for transfer as replacement for CBR 600, DCL 600M, or DCL 600T if earned at a UMGC-approved college or university.

-If you have previously earned a master's degree from an approved institution, you are eligible to receive transfer credit for CBR 600, DCL 600M, DCL 600T, or PRO 600 in recognition of the fundamental competencies essential for successful completion of a graduate degree program.
-If you have earned graduate credit but have not earned a master's degree, you may request a review of transfer credit for CBR 600, DCL 600M, DCL 600T, or PRO 600.
+If you have previously earned a master's degree from a UMGC-approved accredited college or university, you are eligible to receive transfer credit for CBR 600, DCL 600M, or DCL 600T in recognition of the fundamental competencies essential for successful completion of a graduate degree program.
+If you have earned graduate credit but have not earned a master's degree, you may request a review of transfer credit for CBR 600, DCL 600M, or DCL 600T.

-All graduate credits offered for transfer credit in replacement of CBR 600, DCL 600M, DCL 600T, or PRO 600 are reviewed for approval and must meet the following criteria:
+All graduate credits offered for transfer credit in replacement of CBR 600, DCL 600M, or DCL 600T are reviewed for approval and must meet the following criteria:

-- Credits must have been earned as graduate credit. - ♦ A grade of B or higher must have been earned in the courses considered for transfer.
-These grades, however, will not be included in the calculation of the grade point average at UMGC. - Credits must have been earned at an approved institution and be equivalent to graduate-level coursework or recommended for graduate-level credit by ACE.
+- Credits must have been earned as graduate credit - A grade of B or higher must have been earned in the courses considered for transfer.
+These grades, however, will not be included in the calculation of the grade point average at UMGC - Credits must have been earned at a UMGC-approved accredited college or university and be equivalent to graduate-level coursework or recommended for graduate-level credit by ACE